How to Make Money Vlogging: Your Ultimate Guide to Getting Started

 This gives a place you can push affiliate programs harder for individuals who want more information on what you're promoting.

 This also builds authority.
 Not all marketers think of YouTubers as being on the same level as an accomplished affiliate marketer, or many internet marketers in general.

-The website can help with promoting the YouTube channel, while your videos in turn can also promote the blog once again in turn.
+The website can help with promoting the YouTube channel, while your videos, in turn, can also promote the blog once again.